nautobot/nautobot-ansible/.github/ISSUE_TEMPLATE/new-issue.md

 ---

 <!---
-Verify first that your issue/request is not already reported on GitHub.
+- [ ] Verify first that your issue/request is not already reported on GitHub.
-Also test if the latest release, and master branch are affected too.
+- [ ] Also test if the latest release, and master branch are affected too.
--->
+- [ ] Verify that the latest pynautobot has been installed -->

 ##### ISSUE TYPE